-German lab: Qatar man suffered from new virus (Update)November 23rd, 2012 by David Rising in Diseases, Conditions, Syndromes /
+German lab: Qatar man suffered from new virus (Update)November 23, 2012 by David Rising in Medicine & Health / Diseases, Conditions, Syndromes

 A patient from Qatar has been confirmed with a new virus related to SARS, while health officials are investigating whether it may have spread between humans after close contact in Saudi Arabia.